Alamin-Juma/Mpasho-News-App/README.md

 - Handling error cases gracefully, like logs/printstacks
 - Updating news information regularly on listview
 - Using  Loaders, LoaderManager.LoaderCallbacks
-- Doing network operations independent of the Activity lifecycle
+- Doing network operations independent of the Activity lifecycle using background threads
 - Use Uri.Builder class to add query parameters to the URL

-##Display news
+## Display news queried

 ![](images/dispalyNews.JPG )